axibase/atsd-use-cases/research/illinois-birthrates/README.md

 ## Introduction

-Long-considered to be a bellwether for trends in the rest of the country, the nation's 21st state has grown from a tiny, sparsely-populated part of the Northwest Territory to the home of Chicago, the third-largest city in the country.
+Long-considered to be a bellwether for trends in the rest of the country, the 21st state has grown from a tiny, sparsely-populated part of the Northwest Territory to the home of Chicago, the third-largest city in the country.
 Illinois holds the headquarters to some of the largest and most successful corporations in the United States including Boeing, Walgreens Boots Alliance, McDonald's, Sears Holdings, and United Continental.
 The University of